-In late May, the U.S. Food and Drug Administration approved dupilumab for eosinophilic esophagitis in patients 12 and up.
+The U.S. Food and Drug Administration approved dupilumab for eosinophilic esophagitis in patients 12 and up in May 2022.
 This makes it the first approved treatment for EoE, a milestone achievement.

 Dr. Marc Rothenberg, the co-lead investigator on the related clinical study, called the approval “a victory for science, patients, rare diseases and advocacy.”
 The injectable monoclonal antibody treatment, known by the brand Dupixent, is also approved for more serious forms of asthma and atopic dermatitis.